 Will switching from conventional to synthetic hurt your engine?

-No. In fact, you can change from synthetic to conventional oil as well.
-It’s ideal to use synthetic, but the most important thing is to change your oil every 3-5k miles.
+No. You can change from synthetic to conventional oil without hurting your engine.
+It’s ideal to use synthetic oil, but the most important thing is to change your oil every 3-5k miles.

 Are synthetic oils superior in extremely cold temperatures?

-Synthetic oils are superior and will provide your engine with better protection and lubrication during the cold months of the year.
+Yes.
+Synthetic oils are superior in extremely cold temperatures and will provide your engine with better protection and lubrication during the cold months of the year.
 That’s because synthetic oil flows better than conventional oil in extreme temperatures.

 What are the best motor oils to use during winter?

-Mobile 1 Synthetic Motor Oil – Mobile 1 offers the best overall protection for your engine.
+Mobil 1 Synthetic 5W-30 Motor Oil – Mobile 1 offers the best overall Winter protection for your engine.

-Castrol GTX MAGNATEC – This oil is more affordable and will get the job done.
+Castrol GTX MAGNATEC 5W-30 – This oil is generally more affordable and will get the job done.

-Valvoline Advanced Full Synthetic – Valvoline is another good one that will keep your engine protected better than any conventional oil.
+Valvoline 5W-20 Advanced Full Synthetic – Valvoline is another good one that will keep your engine protected in the Winter better than any conventional oil.

-Amsoil and Pennzoil offer the best protection of all, but they will cost you a small fortune.
-Just make sure to change your oil frequently and do proper preventative maintenance on your vehicle to keep it running longer.
+On top of using a premium synthetic oil, be sure to change your oil frequently and do proper preventative maintenance on your vehicle to keep it running longer.
 It’s cheaper to spoil your car with the best oil than to buy a new car or fix a damaged engine.